Rafiere/Rafiere/README.md

   - Back-End: Java and TypeScript
     - Tools: Spring Framework | ExpressJS and NestJS

+  - Scripts: Python and Shell Script + AWK

   - Cloud: AWS

   - SGBDs: MySQL, PostgreSQL and MongoDB

-  - Other Languages: SQL, Markdown and Shell Script + AWK
+  - Other Languages: SQL and Markdown

   - Other Tools and Topics: Linux, Networks, Git, Docker, Kubernetes, Ansible, Terraform, Firebase, CI/CD, Prometheus and Grafana